-If you answered ‘YES’ to any of these questions you may be a target for competitors or to be ‘disrupted’.
+If you answered ‘YES’ to any of these questions, you might be a target for competitors or ‘disruption’.

-New technology and how we work has meant that small, agile organisations including startups are often able to disrupt the market by providing something quite different to that which has been provided for years and years – those things that the customer uses all the time but which doesn’t truly satisfy their needs, and no one has asked.
+New technology and ways of working means that small, agile organisations, including startups, can often disrupt the market by providing something entirely new and different.
+Think about the things that a customer uses all the time but which don’t truly satisfy their needs, and no one has asked.

 1. Focus on Customer First and their full experience

-A company can propose a value proposition; however the customer is the one who will tell you if what you’re proposing is of value.
-You should be providing solutions that help customers to do the jobs that need to get done from their perspective and which also means something to them.
-Include the customer in your vision – create a customer first policy for any decisions.
+A company can propose a value proposition; however, the customer is the one who will tell you if what you’re proposing is of value.
+You should be providing solutions that help customers do the jobs that need to get done from their perspective, which also means something to them.
+Include the customer in your vision – create a customer-first policy for any decisions.

 2. Be able to talk about and explore feelings – people don’t usually do what they say